 First of all, you’re not getting the same stuff you would in a North American kit.
 As I wrote before, one of our goals is to make it more clear what you’re buying by decoding the confusing Webasto product line-up and detailing everything as much as possible in our store.
 Going through this process I found the following differences between what I received in the Russian market kit from Heaters4You and what is supplied in the proper North American kits we sell.
-By the way, here’s a detailed video showing what is included in the North American kit boxes.
+By the way, here’s a detailed video comparing what is included in the Russian heater box versus the North American box.

 - The air intake hose I received was plastic instead of the aluminum hose supplied with the North American units.